 Pet Safety

-Three Smart Steps for Pet Safety at Home
+Three Smart Steps to Protect Your Pets at Home

 • Assign each pet to a family member who’s responsible to evacuating them quickly from the house in case of a fire.
 Store leashes and carriers close to exits for fast, easy access.